AndrewHuntington/github-user-search/README.md

 This project is the first one where I added a way to switch to dark mode.
 (Type more later...)

+- Dark mode
+- A little more about how Context works
+- How to handle svgs and change their colors
+- About Axios Hook

 ### Continued development (TODO)

 - Problems with Context